Surt/Granada/README.markdown

 [![Build Status](https://travis-ci.org/Surt/Granada.png?branch=develop)](https://travis-ci.org/Surt/Granada)

-Granada is a easy to use ORM based on Idiorm/Paris.
+Granada is a easy to use Active Record implementation, and ORM based on Idiorm/Paris.

 A quick view:
 ------------